Artificious-Techie-007/Restaurant-management-System-/README.md

-# school-attendance-management-system
+#Restuarant Management system
-A java application that allows tertiary institution students to log in and mark their class attendance
+a Python GUI application that allows users to select thier choice of meal from  a display payment options included reciept button also included